itsVishnu101/itsVishnu101/README.md

 > Designed a clean, modern UI with dynamic responses
 > 💬 Showcases full-stack development + AI integration skills

----

-If you want, I can also:

-✅ add left-side vertical bars exactly like your friend ✅ match their font style and spacing even more
-✅ add subtle icons per line
-Just tell me!

-## 💡 Featured Projects
-* **IoT-Based Vertical Farming:** Prototyped a smart farming system using **Arduino, Raspberry Pi, and OpenCV** to detect ripeness levels of saffron and mushrooms, showcasing skills in IoT and Image Analysis.
-* **Traffic Signal Detection:** Built a real-time system using **Python and OpenCV** for preprocessing, contour detection, and feature extraction.
-* **AI Chatbot:** Developed an intelligent, responsive chatbot using the **Google Gemini API, React, and JavaScript**.

 ## 🎓 Education & Achievements
 * **Qualified GATE 2025** in Electronics and Communication Engineering (ECE).